LovePelmeni/MultiEngine/docs/FUSION.md

 # Solution:
-One of the prevalent and publicly approved approahes, that conform our expectations is called ("Stacked Latent Attention-based Fusion")[" https://openaccess.thecvf.com/content_cvpr_2018/papers/Fan_Stacked_Latent_Attention_CVPR_2018_paper.pdf"].
+One of the prevalent and publicly approved approahes, that conform our expectations is called (Stacked Latent Attention-based Fusion)[" https://openaccess.thecvf.com/content_cvpr_2018/papers/Fan_Stacked_Latent_Attention_CVPR_2018_paper.pdf"].
 It assigns weights for each modality, which enforces them to contribute to the final output in different proportions, so the network can distinguish between different modalities better.
 Moreover, authors proposed a new way of factoring multiple modalities in the way, that improves spatial reasoning as described in the paper itself.